Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 750 trips per day across all routes, translating to approximately 219 weekly trips per individual stop.
+Residents have excellent transport accessibility, with an average distance of 151 meters to the nearest stop.
+The service frequency is 750 trips per day across all routes, equating to about 219 weekly trips per individual stop.

 Frequently Asked Questions - Transport